fleetdm/fleet/handbook/engineering/README.md

 * We will delay the release to ensure a fix if necessary

 ### Critical bugs
-A critical bug is a bug with the `~critical` label.
+A critical bug is a bug with the `~critical bug` label.
 A critical bug is defined as behavior that:
 * Blocks the normal use a workflow
 * Prevents upgrades to Fleet
 * Causes irreversible damage, such as data loss